-The World Health Organization (WHO) has accounted about 60% of the world’s population relying on traditional medicine, and 80% of the population in developing countries depend almost entirely on traditional medical practices, in particular, herbal remedies, for their primary health.
+The World Health Organization (WHO) has accounted about 60% of the world’s population relying on traditional medicine, and 80% of the population in developing countries depend almost entirely on traditional medical practices, in particular, herbal remedies, for their primary health (WHO 1999).
 In the Philippines, more than 1500 medicinal plants used by traditional healers have been documented, and 120 plants have been scientifically validated for safety and efficacy.
 However, a recent study found out that majority of the medicinal plants are threatened by anthropogenic factors (Dapar, et al., 2020).
 This has led to the continued decline of traditional herbal medicine.
 There is, therefore, a need to adopt management strategies that enhance the conservation of these valuable natural resources (Dapar, et al., 2020).

 Likewise, plants/trees play a very important role in man’s life by fulfilling his food, fuel, timber, fibre, and medicinal needs.
 Plants/trees are helpful in the mitigation of environmental pollution, being the source of oxygen and a sink of carbon dioxide.
 Trees such as tamarind (Tamarindus indicus), ashok (Polyalthia longifolia Sonn.), and neem (Azadirachta indica) are very useful in the control of noise pollution.
 Plants/trees are also helpful in the restoration of degraded lands.
 Furthermore, plants are helpful in the removal of heavy metals from contaminated sites, and trees are helpful in the maintenance of ground water levels (Singh, 2022).